 To meet this aim:

-- NCISH has worked with each STP to understand their data and the evidence base (see below)
+- NCISH is working with each STP and ICS to understand their data and the evidence base (see below)

-- Each STP has created their own driver diagram for their multi-agency plans (see below)
+- Each STP and ICS will create their own driver diagram for their multi-agency plans (see below)

-- NCCMH is providing quality improvement (QI) support, tailored to each STP’s local plans; including workshops, QI coaching sessions and quarterly learning days
+- NCCMH is providing quality improvement (QI) support, tailored to each STP’s and ICS's local plans; including workshops, QI coaching sessions and quarterly learning days

-- NHS England and Public Health England (PHE) are supporting each STP at a regional and national level.
+- NHS England and Public Health England (PHE) are supporting each STP and ICS at a regional and national level.